 Co-Curricular & Enrichment

-For full details of our co-curricular and enrichment programme please visit our website.
 Art is very popular in our school and students enjoy a range of opportunities from visiting Art galleries and participating in artist-led workshops to attending regular clubs ranging from textiles to photography.
-The student-led ‘Creative Industries’ Club bring many ideas and information to the school regarding creative opportunities such as artist talks and competitions.
-More details on the following can be found on our website:
+Recent clubs have included:

 - ‘A Stitch in Time’ Chapel kneelers embroidery Project

-- Gallery Visits to Tate, V&A & Photographers’ Gallery
+- Gallery Visits to the Tate Modern, Tate Britain, V&A, National Gallery, National Portrait Gallery & The Photographers’ Gallery